Extra Musica: 2018–2019: 242 and second split

 On 26 January, Extra Musica performed at Brazzaville's Institut Français du Congo (IFC) for the first time since 1996, following an invitation by Marie Audigier, the institution's deputy director, who hoped to promote cultural fusion.
 For the first time, the band performed with a Congolese violin orchestra, specially arranged for the event.
 During the show, Roga Roga announced their upcoming tenth studio album, titled 242, which was officially released on 16 March 2018.
 In an interview with Agence d'Information d'Afrique Centrale, Roga-Roga articulated that 242 retraces the "journey of Extra Musica" and accentuates the group's musical evolution from inception to the present.
 A 25th-anniversary tour was announced, with dates across Africa and a concert at the Palais des Congrès in Montreuil, Seine-Saint-Denis on 26 May and the Palais des Congrès in Brazzaville.
 However, during the Montreuil concert, just as Roga Roga stepped on stage, chaos broke out outside.
 A group known as the "combattants", opponents of then-President Joseph Kabila and his artist supporters, attempted to set fire to the venue's entrance by hurling gasoline cans, which ignited and shattered several windows from the intense heat.
 The attackers had emerged from nearby streets, managing to strike despite a heavy police presence, which included at least six vans from the French mobile gendarmerie.

 On 21 June, the band performed again at IFC's Savorgnan Hall during the Fête de la Musique festival, this time without Roga Roga.
 In April 2019, Roga-Roga secured the Kundé d'Or for Best Artist in Central Africa.
-In December of that year, Extra Musica witnessed a significant schism, with several members, including Sonor Digital and Ramatoulaye Ngolali, forming the group Extra Musica Nouvel Horizon.
+In December of that year, Extra Musica witnessed a significant internal split, with several members, including Sonor Digital and Ramatoulaye Ngolali, forming the group Extra Musica Nouvel Horizon.